Where Some Ideas Are Stranger Than Others...

 Agatha Garneau, Archange Garneau, Charlotte Garneau, and Placide Poirier.
 Strathcona, Alberta 1900-1901.
 Scan from the glenbow museum archives

-Indigenous sexualities today and prior to the european invasion are controversial topics, not helped at all by the mainstream assumption that sexuality is indelibly tied to sex-role and gender stereotypes.
+Indigenous sexualities today and prior to the european invasion are controversial topics, not helped at all by the mainstream assumption that sexuality is indelibly tied to sex-role (also called gender) stereotypes.
 Yet the sheer diversity of open Indigenous perspectives and practices, and the evidence of diversity on this point in european cultures has made it quite clear that those supposedly "indelible" ties are thoroughly social creations.
 In 1990, the term "two-spirit" was proposed during a discussion at a north american gay, lesbian, and bisexual conference held in winnipeg, a brilliantly selected site for the event.
 The whole point behind proposing it was to establish a respectful and useful english-language term for non-heterosexual Indigenous people.
-Unfortunately it does not work well because in many Indigenous knowledge systems, everyone has two spirits, such as a blood spirit and a breath spirit, and these have nothing to do with sexuality or gender expression as such.
+Well, at least, that is the optimistic framing of it.
+Unfortunately it does not work well because in many Indigenous knowledge systems, everyone has two spirits, such as a blood spirit and a breath spirit, and these have nothing to do with sexuality or "gender expression" as such.
 Worse yet, non-Indigenous people have been encouraged into the bad habit of overextending any word that could be applied to some Indigenous people to all, regardless of nation or culture.
-This has led "two-spirit" to escaping from being a suggestion to the mainstream word for first non-heterosexual and now also gender creative Indigenous people, regardless of their nation's understanding of their medicine or whether anyone or everyone has spirits of one kind or another.
+This has led "two-spirit" to escaping from being a suggestion to the mainstream word for first non-heterosexual and now also Indigenous people who don't follow settler sex-role stereotypes, regardless of their nation's understanding of their medicine or whether anyone or everyone has spirits of one kind or another.

-What sets and set apart persons whose gender is not primarily defined by or otherwise linked to their biological sex is their medicine, that is, their spiritual gifts.
-Indigenous Elders and historians are quite clear that the spiritual gifts in those now often called "two-spirits" in english is boundary crossing medicine, an ability to bridge different worlds that seem otherwise completely separate to those who don't share that gift.
-I have often read and heard references to bridging two worlds, which sounds like a lot to handle already, but there are certainly more worlds than that, as some examples of boundary crossing show.
+What sets and set apart persons whose personal presentation is not defined by or otherwise linked to their biological sex is their medicine, that is, their spiritual gifts.
+Indigenous Elders and historians are quite clear that the spiritual gifts in those now often called "two-spirits" in english is first, interconnectig medicine.
+Many people with that medicine also have world-bridging medicine, an ability to bridge different worlds that seem otherwise completely separate to those who don't share that gift.
+I have often read and heard references to bridging two worlds, which sounds like a lot to handle already, but there are certainly more worlds than that, as some examples of this sort of world-bridging show.
 The big ones many of us will be familiar with are doctoring, midwifery, undertaking and burial, and of course translation.
 Examples that may surprise non-Indigenous people include ceremonial leadership, warfare, and trade.
-There was a sexual division of labour in all Indigenous cultures, but again, which jobs went to who was not universal, and so boundary crossing medicine could be expressed via doing different work than what might otherwise be expected based on the person's biological sex.
-The boundary crossing in this case can be interpreted as moving between the worlds of the two sexes not because those worlds are completely separated, but in order to prevent them from becoming separated, which is quite dangerous.
+There was a sexual division of labour in all Indigenous cultures, but again, which jobs went to who was not universal, and so interconnecting medicine could be expressed via doing different work than what might otherwise be expected based on the person's biological sex.
+In many ways this is a sort of minor world-bridging, because it can be interpreted as moving between the worlds of the two sexes not because those worlds are completely separated, but in order to prevent them from becoming completely separated, which is quite dangerous.
 Everyone needs to understand the basics of survival skills, from sharpening knives to caring for babies and small children in a society looking to the long term.

-What a given Indigenous society deemed to be more dangerous sorts of boundary crossing varied just as it does now.
-Even the oversimplified category of "warfare" was not necessarily a type of dangerous boundary crossing.
+What a given Indigenous society deemed to be more dangerous sorts of world-bridging varied just as it does now.
+Even the oversimplified category of "warfare" was not necessarily a type of dangerous world-bridging.
 Counting coup involves touching an enemy without hurting them and getting away safely yourself, which is far more dangerous than horse raiding, for example.
-While the boundary crossing medicine of people who would be called gays and lesbians today was and is strong by nature, that did not mean that they were considered to be of a different gender.
+While the world-bridging medicine of people who would be called gays and lesbians today was and is strong by nature, that did not mean that they were considered to be of a different "gender."
 They could be, that is true, yet rarely were on the basis of their sexual orientation.
 Anishinabe scholar Midnight Sun noted in 1988 that being gay or lesbian did not determine a person's gender classification.
 Instead their social identity as defined by their work did.
-This means that a heterosexual person gifted with boundary crossing medicine could also receive a different gender classification.
+This means that a heterosexual person gifted with interconnecting medicine could also receive a different gender classification.
 Consider Piikani Blackfoot women who today would be called heterosexual and served as political and military leaders.
 They would be called by a term anthropologists usually translate as "manly hearted women."
-We also need to watch out for what on further research turns out to be temporary ceremonial gender status, such as that of Haudenosaunee men who had to be "made women" in order to take part in certain women's political councils.
+We also need to watch out for what on further research turns out to be temporary ceremonial status, such as that of Haudenosaunee men who had to be "made women" in order to take part in certain women's political councils.
 To that end they wore dresses and ceremonial corn pounders, the symbols of their hard work to earn the chance to participate.

 As soon as the invading europeans decided they wanted to be "settlers," removing Indigenous people all together in order to take over their lands, Indigenous and european sexualities and labour practices became a whole new set of problems for various civil and religious authorities.
-Indigenous societies who resisted christianization soon had to hide their boundary crossers, especially homosexuals wholesale to save them from being tortured, killed, or by the mid to late 19th century, confined in insane asylums.
+Indigenous societies who resisted christianization soon had to hide their world-bridgers and those who discovered they had a newly recognized, unexpected medicine that busts european stereotypes.
+They had to be hidden wholesale to save them from being tortured, killed, or by the mid to late 19th century, confined in insane asylums.
 Heavily christianized Indigenous communities began driving them into exile, which is historically the more usual Indigenous response to persons whose behaviour is considered unacceptable and potentially dangerous to the community.
 Meanwhile, acculturated european men or european men living in primarily male communities inspired worries about their weakening or non-existent "civilization," evidenced by their presumed questionable sexual behaviour leading to "mixed blood children" and sex between men.
 The french at first considered the former no issue at all, because to be french-speaking and catholic was to be french.
 At least, they weren't concerned until they noticed that Indigenous peoples stayed Indigenous even if they were baptized catholic and spoke french.
 The english deemed "full bloods" improved just by learning english, let alone also being baptized into some sort of protestant christianity.
 As far as they were concerned though, Indigenous people were lesser beings, and "mixed bloods" degraded by their parentage, an attitude that soon spread to the french and other europeans.

 The english solution was wholesale importation of white women, especially supposedly "excess" white women who would have no chance of marrying otherwise.
-These women were expected to recivilize the white men in the colonies, take away the convenient rationalization for miscegenation that otherwise men would have sex with each other, and support the final destruction of boundary crossing medicine that missionaries so despised.
-As Adele Perry has written about the early colonial society of what is currently called british columbia, white women were expected to ensure that "proper," meaning european gender roles and sexual behaviour would hold sway over First Nations peoples whom they considered inherently degraded.
+These women were expected to recivilize the white men in the colonies, take away the convenient rationalization for miscegenation that otherwise men would have sex with each other, and support the destruction of world-bridging and stereotype-busting medicine that missionaries so despised.
+As Adele Perry has written about the early colonial society of what is currently called british columbia, white women were expected to ensure that "proper," meaning european, gender roles and sexual behaviour would hold sway over First Nations peoples whom they considered inherently degraded.
 This extraordinary feat of complete cultural and religious transformation was to be achieved primarily by example, though white women might take more active roles as teachers or missionaries.
-This increased european discomfort about settler women however, because by necessity these women had to do work that in europe was not considered appropriate to their sex.
-They were boundary crossing, and in europe that was always assumed to mean sexual misbehaviour.
+This increased european discomfort about settler women however, because by necessity these women had to do work that in europe was not considered appropriate to their sex, and often, their social class.
+They too were stereotype-busting whether or not they wanted to, and in europe that was always assumed to mean sexual misbehaviour.
 This may have contributed to hardening of class definitions and divisions, according to which female servants and slaves could be given "men's work" and not threaten hegemonic ideas about sex and gender precisely because they were servants and slaves.
 They were degraded and social exemplars only of what not to do.

-In the meantime, Indigenous peoples found many ways to evade strictures on their boundary crossing practices, which soon everybody was doing to some degree even if they didn't originally have boundary crossing medicine.
+In the meantime, Indigenous peoples found many ways to evade strictures on their stereotype-busting and world-bridging practices, which soon everybody was doing to some degree even if they didn't originally have such medicine.
 So it was that the importance of people who did and do have such medicine rose again, because they needed to share it and therefore help their nations and communities survive.
-And while they were at it, not a few folks with boundary crossing medicine found the opportunity to do cheeky things like make use of new-fangled photographs to capture an image from their busy day.
+And while they were at it, not a few folks with this medicine found the opportunity to do cheeky things like make use of new-fangled photographs to capture an image from their busy day.